altogic/altogic-js/README.md

 #### **Sign up/sign-in users with an oAuth provider:**

 Signs in a user using the Oauth2 flow of the specified provider.
-Calling this method with the name of the sign in provider will redirect user to the relevant login page of the provider.
-If the provider sign in completes successfully, Altogic directs the user to the redirect URL with an `access_token` as query string parameter that you can use to fetch the authentication grants (e.g., user and session data).
-Please note that you need to make specific configuration at the provider to retrieve client id and client secret to use this method.
+Calling this method with the name of the sign-in provider will redirect the user to the relevant login page of the provider.
+If the provider sign-in completes successfully, Altogic directs the user to the redirect URL with an `access_token` as a query string parameter that you can use to fetch the authentication grants (e.g., user and session data).
+Please note that you need to make a specific configuration at the provider to retrieve the client id and client secret to use this method.

 ```js
 //Sign in or sign up a user using Google as the oAuth provider